blue-build/modules/modules/gnome-extensions/README.md

 You must assure that version of the extension is compatible with current Gnome version that your image is using.
 You can easily see this information when downloading extension from https://extensions.gnome.org

+# Known Issues

+Some extensions like GSConnect may lack information in metadata.json, like lack of `uuid`, `settings-schema` or `shell-version` key,
+which is necessary for the module to automatically install extension.
+Developer can easily fix this issue, so it's advised to inform him if this issue occured.